 FOUNDER OF GAMMA KAPPA CHAPTER

 The successful effort to establish Sigma Nu at the University of Colorado was inaugurated by George W. Smith, who was one of the members of Beta Kappa when the Chapter withdrew from Southwest Kansas College in protest against anti fraternity laws.
 Smith was taking postgraduate work at Boulder during the college year 1901-02.
 Gamma Kappa Chapter was installed May 2, 1902 and 12 members were initiated on that occasion.
 George W. Smith, the founder, affiliated as one of the charter members of Gamma Kappa.

-John Harold Buckley attended the University of Colorado.
-He was initiated into the Gamma Kappa chapter of Sigma Nu Fraternity in 1914.
+John Harold Buckley was initiated into the Gamma Kappa chapter of Sigma Nu Fraternity in 1914.
 The name Buckley Field (known today as Buckley Air Force Base – Denver, Colorado) was chosen in honor of 1st Lt.
-John Harold Buckley, a World War 1 flier from Longmont, Colorado.
-Buckley lost his life in France on September 17, 1918.
-His aircraft was shot down on a strafing mission behind German lines, during the third day of the Argonne Offensive.
-It is widely believed that John H. Buckley was the first aviator killed in World War I.
+John Harold Buckley, a World War I flier from Longmont, Colorado.
+Buckley lost his life in France on September 27, 1918 as the result of a mid-air collision with another pilot from his squadron while forming up to cross enemy lines on a combat mission.
+He is interred at the American Cemetery in Meuse-Argonne, France.

 GOVERNOR of COLORADO 1915-1917

 George Alfred Carlson / ΣΝ-ΓΚ #147